sameerg07/meetingsGPT/README.md

 Accurate Information: The Chatbot uses state-of-the-art GPT language models to generate accurate and concise summaries and answers, providing users with reliable information.

 **Running the MeetingGPT:**
 Replace openapikey and openapibase url with your azure subscription specific data.
+Add your .vtt transcript file in the same folder with summarizer.py

 `pip install requirements.txt`